-However, their biggest trademark of the Hausa urban films were the elaborate song and dance routines that form the central focus of the video films, rather than the storylines.
-They also derive their central creative focus from appropriating as many newer (American-inspired) Hindi films as they could, translating them into Hausa videos.
-The youth depicted in Sentimental Hausa video films are the same transnational youths from cinema across the world where although America is loathed as a political entity, its social life and cultural mores are valued as reflecting ultimate cool.
+The Sentimental group (locally referred to as "yan sentimental") specialize in romantic storylines with "modern" stage settings of big houses and flashy cars.
+However, their biggest trademark were the elaborate song and dance routines that form the central focus of the video films, rather than the storylines.
+They also derive their central creative focus from appropriating as many Hindi films as they could, translating them into Hausa language.
+They consider themselves modern because their storylines are based on outlining the central characteristics of city life - male youth in American style hip-hop wear (baggy jeans, baseball shirts, shades) and style (swaggering testosterone fueled attitude).
+The youth depicted in Sentimental Hausa video films are the same transnational youth from cinema across the world where although America is loathed as a political entity, its social life and cultural mores are valued as reflecting ultimate cool.